pawanyadav96/Blogging_Api/README.md

 - Photo upload to post module

-- User Features:
+## User Features:
  - User can register themselves with the application.
- - Customer can login
+ - User can login
  - Create post Category wise
  - Add image to that particular post
  - Add comments to post